ufal/corefud-scorer/README.md

 Datasets often differ in the aspect whether singletons have been annotated or not.
 And this does not have to be in line with a coreference resolution system.

-In order to ensure fair comparison, all singletons are excluded from both key and response files.
+In order to ensure fair comparison, all singletons are excluded from both key and response files by default.
 Nevertheless, evaluation with singletons included may be turned on by the `-s, --keep-singletons` option.

 ## Shared Tasks